Setting up your files

-- Everything is black (#000000) or white (#ffffff).
-No greys or gradients.
+- Everything is black (0 Red, 0 Blue, 0 Green) or white (255 Red, 255 Blue, 255 Green).
+No grays or gradients.
 Just black and white.
 The black will be engraved and the white will stay as raw wood.
 The only exception of color is the “cut” line, it should be red (255 Red, 0 Blue, 0 Green) and .001pt thick.

 - Be conscious of large black areas.
 Especially if you have any type of thin design elements inside the engraved area.
 This can, on occasion, cause small details to flake away (see example below).

 - Flatten your design and merge all black artwork into one layer.
 All white should be removed.
 Your design should now only be leveraging the background to show the white in your design (reach out if this doesn’t make sense).
 Keep the cut line as a stroke.
 Do not expand or flatten this element.

 - If you include any type, make sure there are no misspellings.